kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 You can access the API from inside a pod using automatically mounted service account credentials, as described in [Accessing the Cluster](/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod).
-The API permissions a service account has depend on the [authorization plugin and policy](/docs/admin/authorization/#a-quick-note-on-service-accounts) in use.
+The API permissions of the service account depend on the [authorization plugin and policy](/docs/reference/access-authn-authz/authorization/#authorization-modules) in use.

 In version 1.6+, you can opt out of automounting API credentials for a service account by setting `automountServiceAccountToken: false` on the service account: